• Google Translate

 The Pupil Chaplains also enjoyed taking part in Easter meditation sessions.

-Please see below a report (and photo) by the children on a very special day this week.
-This event is the only time the school is commissioned to have Pupil Chaplains so this was extra special for our children.
+Please see below a report by the children on a very special day this week.

 'On the 29th November, the Pupil Chaplains were invited to Salford Diocese to be trained for this important role.
 While we were there we talked about what chaplaincy means and where the meaning of chaplaincy comes from.
-Sister Judith was very inspiring.
-The last thing we did was to go to the Commissioning Service, where Canon McBride handed us a certificate and gave us a special blessing.
+The people we met were very very inspiring.
+The last thing we did was to go to the Commissioning Service, where we received a certificate and a special blessing!
 We had a wonderful day'.